-Universities and other institutions of higher education require a robust ITSM tool that is aligned with ITIL best practices while being customizable enough to suit their unique requirements.
+Universities and other institutions of higher education require a robust service desk solution that is aligned with ITSM best practices while being customizable enough to suit their unique requirements

 However, most educational institutions end up investing in inflexible ITSM tools or run bulky legacy solutions to manage their help desk processes.
 Either of these types of solutions can hamper the agility of university help desks in dealing with IT incidents and also drive up maintenance costs.